owysocky/portfolio/README.md

 ## Description

-_This is a portfolio website to provide all the needed information to my future employer_
+_This is a portfolio website to provide all the needed information to my future employer._

 ## Setup instructions